TomiVidal99/frontend-boilerplate/README.md

 ## TODO

+- [ ] Improve Routing by adding a RoutesContainer component.
 - [ ] Improve the File Structure and it's display.
 - [ ] Clean the log on server update.
 - [x] Add path 'alias' to tsconfig.json: "@_" = "./components/_" and "@/_" = "./_".